 If your multi-car accident is in Baltimore or anywhere else in Maryland, one thing to understand about MD’s court system is that it’s a “Contributory Negligence” state.

 This is important because in the instance of a multi-car accident, if any of the injured parties are found to be responsible in any way for the accident, then they would not be awarded any damages from the insurance companies of the other parties.

-So in other words, in order to receive compensation in this event, you would have to prove that you were not even the slightest bit responsible in the multi-car accident. the other states that practice contributory negligence are Washington D.C., Virginia, North Carolina and Alabama.
+So, in other words, in order to receive compensation for this event, you would have to prove that you were not even the slightest bit responsible for the multi-car accident.
+The other states that practice contributory negligence are Washington D.C., Virginia, North Carolina, and Alabama.

 Filing a Claim